joomla-projects/virtualisation/README.md

 - `type` - The engine to use.
 Valid values are nginx and apache.
 - `offset` - The time zone.
+- `tld` - The top level domain for the URL.

 ##### `cache`